Daeer-Projects/Coding-Kata/DataMungingKata/ReadMe.md

 1. Read in different types of files.
 2. Extract parts of the files / rows into defined classes.
 3. Have something that returns the specific question the bit requires.
-    a.
-This could be many different things based on what the part wants.
+   1. This could be many different things based on what the part wants.

 Let's figure out the requirements a bit more.